khaldoun-xyz/standard/README.md

 - Squash minor git commits into fewer more relevant commits.
   Set "Squash and merge" as default merge option of branches (this collapses a branch with many commits into one feature commit in master).
-- Where helpful, use gitmojis in your commit messages (e.g. for :bug:): <https://gitmoji.dev/>.
+- Where helpful, use gitmojis in your commit messages (e.g. :bug:): <https://gitmoji.dev/>.
 - Don't open PRs without descriptions.
 - Once you dealt with a PR comment, click on "Resolve conversation" to indicate that you consider it resolved.